Esskay1945/Morph/README.md

 # Morph

 A single-file, browser-only file converter and toolkit.
 No server, no upload, no accounts — every conversion, edit, and tool runs on your device using WebAssembly and native browser APIs.
-Open `morph.html` in any modern browser and it just works.
+Open `morrph.netlify.app` in any modern browser and it just works.

 ---